c0c0n3/odoo.box/nix/pkgs/db-init/docs.md

 DBs we need to run the Odoo service stack.

 - Create a Postgres admin role with super-cow powers.
-This is an extra Postgres super user to represent the DB admin which we create in addition to the custom built-in `postgres` super user.
+This is an extra Postgres superuser to represent the DB admin which we create in addition to the custom built-in `postgres` superuser.
 This role can login but has no password.
 - Create Odoo and PgAdmin roles with login but grant no other perms.
 Both roles can login but have no password.
 - Create Odoo and PgAdmin DBs if not there; when creating a DB,